ashhraaffff/dicegames-app/README.md

 4. **GamePlay and Testing**:
     - Added and passed new **JUnit tests** for both `GamePlay` and `MockedGamePlay`, ensuring the game mechanics work as intended.
-    - Thoroughly tested the wager functionality and coin balance persistance.
+    - Thoroughly tested the wager functionality, coin balance and game results updates.

 5. **NavGraph and InfoFragment**:
     - Added a new `InfoFragment` to display game rules and connected it to the navigation flow via `NavGraph`.